 EDI is enabled through taking your Amazon Vendor account through the EDI Self Service Setup (test and production) for the messages related to order processing.

-There are 6 main EDI messages, 4 of which we tend to implement for Amazon Vendors.
+There are 6 main EDI messages used in integrating to Amazon Vendor:

 - Purchase Order (EDI850: Incoming PO)